Amsterdam/dso-api/dev-docs/source/auth.rst

 The absence of an ``auth`` field makes a resource publicly available.

 At every level, the ``auth`` field contains a list of *scopes*.
-The JWT token of the request must contain one of these scopes to access the resource.
+The JWT token of the request must contain *at least one* of these scopes to access the resource.

 When there is a scope at both the dataset, table and field level these should *all* be satisfied to have access to the field.